mpbmpb/DbConnection/README.md

 <br/>
 Then, swap the SqlConnection with an OracleConnection and see polymorphism in action.

+## What I learned from this project
+How to use abstract classes to create loosely coupled systems.
+How to use polymorphism instead of conditionals.
+How to implement a timeout function.

 <!-- GETTING STARTED -->
 ## Getting Started